dpgaspar/Flask-AppBuilder/docs/customizing.rst

 Notice the class mixin, with this configuration you will have a *Master View* with the inline view *MyInlineView* where you can Add and Edit on the same page.

-Of course you could use the mixin on *MyView* also, use it only on GeneralView classes.
+Of course you could use the mixin on *MyView* also, use it only on ModelView classes.

 Take a look at the example: https://github.com/dpgaspar/Flask-appBuilder/tree/master/examples/quickfiles